denielaa/feature-flags-demo/README.md

-# vite-react-typescript
+# Feature Flags Demo

+This project is to showcase implementation of Feature Flags using react library and Unleash.

+## Stacks

-Vite + React + TS template
+- React + Typescript
+- Daisy UI + Tailwindcss
+- Vite
+- PNPM

-This template equiped with:
+This project equipped with:

 - Linter
 - Prettier